Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Introduction

 Time-series analysis with persistent homology largely relies on sliding-window embeddings to convert one-dimensional signals into high-dimensional point clouds.
-We focus on point-cloud applications in the literature; for further details readers can refer to \citep{ravishanker_topological_2019,perea_topological_2019,chazal_introduction_2021}. \cite{perea_sliding_2015} established a theoretical link between the most persistent \(H_1\) class, signal periodicity, and the choice of window length and embedding dimension. \cite{gakhar_sliding_2023} further showed that sliding-window embeddings of quasi-periodic signals are dense in an \(n\)-torus, which can be characterised via persistent homology. \cite{vejdemo-johansson_cohomological_2015} used persistent cohomology to construct circular coordinates from sliding-window embeddings, enabling periodicity detection, dimensionality reduction, and denoising; this was later generalised to toroidal coordinates for quasi-periodic signals \citep{scoccola_toroidal_2023}.
+We focus on time-series analysis via point-cloud representations; readers seeking further examples of TDA applications may consult the DONUT repository \citep{DONUT}.
+Perea and Harer \cite{pereaSlidingWindowsPersistence2015} established a theoretical link between the most persistent \(H_1\) class, signal periodicity, and the choice of window length and embedding dimension.
+Gakhar and Perea \cite{gakharSlidingWindowPersistence2024} further showed that sliding-window embeddings of quasi-periodic signals are dense in an \(n\)-torus, which can be characterised via persistent homology.
+Vejdemo-Johansson \cite{vejdemo-johanssonCohomologicalLearningPeriodic2015} used persistent cohomology to construct circular coordinates from sliding-window embeddings, enabling periodicity detection, dimensionality reduction, and denoising; this was later generalised to toroidal coordinates for quasi-periodic signals \citep{scoccolaToroidalCoordinatesDecorrelating2023}.

-Although these methods address periodicity, they use Vietoris–Rips-based filtrations that consider only spatial relationships and treat points as samples from a static geometric object.
-Moreover, circular coordinates parameterise topological \(S^1\) classes rather than directly counting cycles in time.
-By contrast, we adopt a close-returns perspective \citep{kantz_nonlinear_2003,little_exploiting_2007}: replacing \(n\)-dimensional balls with flow-aware ellipsoids allows us to detect first returns and estimate recurrence times for each point, even when many cycles occur with rapidly varying frequency (see Section~5.4).

-\cite{fernandez_intrinsic_2023} proposed the Fermat distance as a density-aware intrinsic metric for constructing topological spaces from point clouds, which can be robust to noise.
-However, because it does not incorporate temporal information, we observe that it may fail to recover the main loop of the attractor in narrow bottlenecks adjacent to dense–sparse regions (Section~5.1).

-\cite{kalisnik_persistent_2024} presented work related in spirit to ours by introducing ellipsoidal neighbourhoods for persistent homology on static point clouds sampled from manifolds.
-Ellipsoids are oriented via local Principal Component Analysis (PCA) on \(k\)-nearest neighbours with a \emph{globally fixed} aspect ratio, and simplices are added when ellipsoids intersect.
-Their setting is spatial rather than time-series; temporal flow and spatio–temporal structure are not modelled.
-Their focus is homology recovery and classification against Vietoris–Rips; by contrast, we address time-series data with a flow-aware design for denoising and recurrence-time estimation, using adaptive ellipsoids that follow the local flow variance.

-Our method was developed in the search for an adaptive neighbourhood for topological denoising of quasi-periodic signals \citep{robinson_topological_2016}, where prior work used \(k\)-NN.
-We explore neighbourhood choice in terms of both cardinality and geometry.
-The geometric neighbourhood needs to be adaptive to the local flow in recurrent dynamics.
-We therefore define spatio–temporal neighbourhoods and adapt ellipsoids to the local flow, evaluating denoising and recurrence-time estimation on synthetic and real accelerometer data.